szymor/anarch/README.md

 ### Why aren't you writing in assembly then?

-Because assembly isn't portable and even a "portable assembly" (bytecode) would make it too difficult to write a game of this complexity.
-C is about the minimum required abstraction.
+Because assembly isn't portable and even a "portable assembly" (bytecode) would make it too difficult to write a game of this complexity, and still probably wouldn't be as portable as C. C is about the minimum required abstraction.

 ### So I can do anything with this for free?
 Even like sell it and stuff?